Rhaam/DeepLearningForHealthcare_Final_Project_Team_78/README.md

 ## Citation to the original paper:
 This repository has code for reproducing this study: Barbieri, S., Kemp, J., Perez-Concha, O. et al. Benchmarking Deep Learning Architectures for Predicting Readmission to the ICU and Describing Patients-at-Risk.
 Sci Rep 10, 1111 (2020). https://doi.org/10.1038/s41598-020-58053-z

-## Link to the original paper’s repo:
+## Link to the original paper’s repository:
 The original code that this work is based on can be found at https://github.com/sebbarb/time_aware_attention

 ## Dependencies: